 The "-ff-only" only allows a merge if the merge can be done by a fast-forward.
 If you do not require a fast-forward, you can drop this option.
-The most common concrete example of this would be git push my-fork main
+The most common concrete example of this would be

 '''

 git checkout main

 git fetch head-pyomo

 git merge head-pyomo/main --ff-only

 '''